Aosanusi30/UI-DESIGN/README.md

 DEVELOPMENT
 ----
 The Prototype was designed using html, sass and java script.
 I find sass more power and easy to use because of it nesting.
-The wesite uses also have animation and transistion with different view from a mobile view, tablet view and desktop view.
+The wesite also have animation and transistion with different view from a mobile, tablet and desktop view.

 The Home Page
 ![Web 1920 – 1](https://user-images.githubusercontent.com/108492188/183203591-6f2dc421-d4f4-4159-89a6-91207f3c0fa0.png)